-Site Type, Eligibility, and Outreach RequirementsInformation to establish specific types of Seamless Summer Feeding Option sites.
+Site Type, Eligibility, and Outreach RequirementsInformation to establish specific types of Seamless Summer Option sites.
 This document also provides outreach criteria for the different types of sites.

 No site may be established to serve only summer school students receiving academic credits or to serve only children who are enrolled for childcare.